 In Washington DC, home remodeling has evolved into a sophisticated and highly professionalized art--particularly for home additions.
 Additions call for significant structural alterations to a house and require a remodeling firm with that expertise.
-That is, a firm with an architectural design team and construction team that are well coordinated and able to efficiently manage a complex project.
+It requires a firm with an architectural design team and construction team that are well coordinated and able to efficiently manage a complex project.

-In DC you will find easy access to a variety of home remodeling firms with differing specialties.
+You will have easy access to a variety of home remodeling firms in the Washington DC area with differing specialties.
 Some may specialize in kitchen and bath replacements.
 Others focus on larger projects that involve home additions (including kitchen & bath remodeling) or whole house makeovers .